realA10001986/Time-Circuits-Display/README.md

 If time travels are non-persistent
 - a user-programmed *destination time* is only stored to flash memory when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
 - a user-programmed *last time departed* is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
-- *present time* is always reset to actual present time upon power-up.
+- *present time* is always reset to actual present time upon power-up/reboot.

-If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time--cycling)).
+If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)).

-If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the keypad menu (and set the Time-cycling Interval to 0).
+If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the [keypad menu](#how-to-enter-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

 Note that Time-cycling, if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
-This cycling will, however, be paused for 30 minutes after you entered a new destination time and/or travelled in time.
+So, if Time-cycling is enabled, the only effect of persistence is that *Present Time* is kept at what it was before vs. reset to actual present time after power loss.

 Persistent time travels, if done often, will cause [Flash Wear](#flash-wear).